 Prick Of The Litter blends Delbert’s signature rhythm and blues sound with a newer jazz-influence inspired by Johnny Mercer, Nat King Cole and other legendary crooners.
 He includes some upbeat traditional blues (“Don’t Do It”) with a romantic take on Tony Bennett’s San Francisco (“San Miguel”) while “Skip Chaser” paints a vivid picture of the perils of the profession.
 A highlight is the album’s closer, the gentle and hopeful “Rosy.”
 McClinton's road band, Self-Made Men provide a hard-driving rhythm section, powerful guitars and innovative piano, accented by punched-up horns.
 Delbert’s definitive vocals and distinct harmonica licks bring it all together.

 Delbert McClinton has been a leading Americana artist since before the genre was established.
-He has won two Grammy awards in the blues category for Best Contemporary Blues Album; and one in the rock category (Best Rock Performance by a Duo or Group), with Bonnie Raitt for "Good Man, Good Woman".
+He has won three Grammy Awards: two awards in the blues category for Best Contemporary Blues Album; and one in the rock category (Best Rock Performance by a Duo or Group), with Bonnie Raitt for "Good Man, Good Woman."

-Prick of the Litter is a signature project for Delbert McClinton, and he is proud of it.
+His 19th studio album, Prick of the Litter was a signature project for Delbert McClinton, and he is proud of it.
 “We worked hard on this and we got exactly what we wanted,” he says.
 “The songs, the band, the production.
 Everything came together.
 We didn’t leave no chicken on the bone,” he says.

 “I did what I came to do with this album.
 I guess I really am One of the Fortunate Few.”